mcpmedia/lep/README.md

 _Logical Enhancement Pack - Data Pack for Minecraft (Java Edition)_
 ## Introduction
 ### Description
-The Logical Enhancement Pack is a datapack designed for Minecraft (Java Edition), with the purpose to implement some logical enhancements into the existing gameplay.
+The Logical Enhancement Pack is collection of datapacks designed for Minecraft (Java Edition), with the aim to implement some enhancements into the existing gameplay.
 ### Structure
-LEP consists of the core pack, the behavior packs and some external packs.
-The core pack contains recipe modules, while the behavior packs contain scripts, along with external packs alter how the game behaves.
-Visit [Core Pack](https://github.com/mcpmedia/lep/wiki/Core-Pack), [Behavior Packs](https://github.com/mcpmedia/lep/wiki/Behavior-Packs) and [External Packs](https://github.com/mcpmedia/lep/wiki/External-Packs) for more information.
+LEP consists of the core pack and some behavior packs.
+The core pack contains recipe modules, while the behavior packs contain scriptVisit [Core Pack](https://github.com/mcpmedia/lep/wiki/Core-Pack) and [Behavior Packs](https://github.com/mcpmedia/lep/wiki/Behavior-Packs) for more information.
 ### Usage
 Place each `.datapack.zip` under the directory `datapacks` in your world folder.
 ### Support